The digital shift has presented various challenges in hiring tech talent

 Technology is the lynchpin for many sectors However, its advancement can be severely hindered due to the struggle to find digital talent.
 Organisations must take a step back and redefine their approach to finding talent.

-In South Africa, the technology landscape is thriving.
-This is due to companies like Andela that train software engineers before helping them secure jobs across Asia, the Middle East, the US and Europe.
 The curriculum meant to foster tech talents comprises of a four-year program that begins with a 6-month onboarding course.
 After that, they are placed in one of Andela’s numerous partnering organisations to further hone their skills.

 For many organisations, recruiting experienced tech professionals from these locations is an opportunity to tap in a rich and varied talent pool.
 By looking beyond the traditional tech talent hubs where competition is high and employee acquisition costs even higher, businesses can expand their resources and fill in skills gaps.